Myrtle Beach, SC Solar Panels

 Myrtle Beach Electricity Prices

-South Carolina electricity rates have climbed from 12.9 cents per kWh in 2021 to 14.1 cents in 2024—a 9% increase in just three years, with no signs of slowing down.
+South Carolina’s average electricity rate rose from 12.9 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — nearly a 10% increase in just three years.
+That trend shows no signs of reversing.

 Price of Energy: South Carolina vs National Average